hapax/hapax.github.io/assets/minimal-networks.md

 Soap bubbles are not a magical device to find any minimal network.
 But what this example strikingly shows that *the laws of physics do computational work*.
+In a sense, the operations we have to build up bit by bit --- from the geometry, to the network layout, to insight into tinkertoys --- the soap bubbles do in a single step.
 You can build this analogue computer at home out of supplies from the hardware store.